-The Compensation Committee periodically engages the services of an independent consulting firm, previously Korn Ferry (formerly the Hay Group) ("Korn Ferry") and, from 2017, Mercer (Canada) Ltd. ("Mercer"), to provide advice and counsel on executive compensation matters, such as base salary, incentive and bonus programs, all as described further below.
-Korn Ferry and Mercer are independent resources for advice to the Compensation Committee and have assisted the Committee in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the Compensation Committee in assessing the compensation of the CEO.
+The MRCC periodically engages the services of an independent consulting firm, Mercer (Canada) Ltd. ("Mercer") in 2017, and beginning in 2022 Willis Towers Watson ("WTW") to provide advice and counsel on executive compensation matters, such as base salary, incentive programs, all as described further below.
+Mercer and WTW are independent resources for advice to the MRCC and, in the past, Mercer has assisted the MRCC in reviewing compensation trends including market competitive information, designing compensation programs, and assisting the MRCC in assessing the compensation of the CEO and/or other NEOs.
+WTW is expected to provide similar assistance in 2022.